learning-zone/java-basics/multithreading-questions.md

 * **Monitors**: you call wait on the object you want to lock and you release the lock by calling notify on the same object.

 #### Q. What is difference between Executor.submit() and Executer.execute() method?
+**execute()**:

+* Takes Runnable object as parameter.
+* Returns void.
+* This is used in most of the scenarios.
+Useful when you want to execute a task asynchronously in thread pool but doesn't bother about it's result.
+* Example: Delegating a request (for which no response required) to another service, sending an email.

+**submit()**:

+* Takes Runnable or Callable object as parameter.
+* Returns Future object.
+* Useful when the calling thread needs the output from the task executed.
+Using Future object, you can get result, check whether the task is completed without failure or can request cancelling the task before its completion.
+* Example: Parallel stream search in Java 8.

 #### Q. What is Phaser in Java concurrency?
 #### Q. What is Exchanger in Java concurrency?
 #### Q. What is Busy Spinning?
 Why will you use Busy Spinning as wait strategy?